 - Check for recycling program

 Most electronics manufacturers or retailers have a tie-up with recyclers for responsible disposal of the electronics they are making or selling.
+Ask for it and responsible the old stuff before you buy new.

 - Home Decorations

-Opt for metal decorations instead of one-time use plastic decorations.
+Decorating home is one of the most joyful tasks of the season.
+While doing so, opt for metal decorations instead of one-time use plastic decorations.
 You can store them well and use year on year without piling up plastic waste.

 - Gift experiences than materials